lino-framework/book/docs/specs/avanti/cal.rst

 <BLANKLINE>

-:class:`GuestsByPartner` shows only presences on entries which took place, and it sorts them chronologically:
+:class:`GuestsByPartner` shows all presences (not only those on entries that took place) and sorts them chronologically:

 >>> obj = avanti.Client.objects.get(pk=115)
 >>> rt.show(cal.GuestsByPartner, obj)